 The lidar system in a robot vacuum doesn't look like the kind that pilots autonomous vehicles, but it works the same as what's inside Alphabet's self-driving cars.

-The Neato Botvac Connected has its lidar sensor sticking out of the top so that the robot can see everything.
 In the case of the Neato Botvac Connected, there's a spinning lidar sensor on top of the vacuum that maps out the house while the device is cleaning.
 This lidar sensor fires a laser in every direction; then, the laser light reflects that back into the sensor to collect the data that helps the robot map out your house.
 Most Neato Botvacs will offer a readout after cleaning in the companion app, so you can see what the lidar system saw.

 Even with lidar at the helm, robot vacuums aren't perfect navigators.
 They still require assistance as they're cleaning, ensuring that they're not getting tangled in cords or stuck under low furniture.
 Lidar isn't perfect, and that it's a factor in why robot vacuums aren't yet fully autonomous is a nice parallel to why self-driving cars haven't been widely adopted.
 There's still so much work to do before an autonomous lidar system can fully operate it on its own.